Natural areas are open from dawn to dusk daily.

 Montrose Beach Dunes is an important area for foraging, migrating, and resident shorebirds, including the federally endangered Great Lakes piping plover, which first nested at the site in 2019.
 In total, over 300 bird species have been recorded at Montrose Beach Dunes and the adjacent Montrose Point Bird Sanctuary.

-Much work has been done to get this natural area to its current state of health.
-The dunes have benefited greatly from the dedication and hard work of community volunteers who collect and scatter native seed, plant native species, pick up trash, monitor vegetation and birds, and remove invasive species.
-Learn more about these kinds of volunteer opportunities by visiting our Community Stewardship Program page.
+Much work has been done to bring this natural area to its current state.
+The dunes have benefited greatly from the dedication and hard work of community volunteers who assist the park district by collecting and planting native seed and plugs, picking up trash, monitoring flora and fauna, and removing invasive species.
+Learn more about volunteer opportunities in Chicago Park District Natural Areas by visiting our Community Stewardship Program page.

 For several years, federally endangered Great Lakes piping plovers have nested at Montrose Beach Dunes.
 After first nesting in this area in 2019, a pair were named Monty and Rose, a nod to the name of their chosen summer home.
 Monty and Rose returned each year for several years to nest at Montrose Beach Dunes.
 In 2021, researchers documented 74 pairs of these birds across the Great Lakes region, up from only 13 pairs in 1990.
 Conservation of the species in Chicago is a team effort.
 The Chicago Park District, U.S. Fish and Wildlife Service, Illinois Department of Natural Resources, and USDA APHIS Wildlife Services work in concert to manage habitat, fence, post signage, and protect nests.
 Chicago Piping Plovers volunteers monitor the birds from dawn to dusk when active nests are present.
 Learn more about the history and biology of this species at the Chicago Piping Plovers and Great Lakes Piping Plovers websites.